Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 = Can I password protect a downloadable file? =
 Yes.

+= Can I add additional security to protect my downloadable files? = You can add additional security to your downloadable files with the [Enhanced File Protection Feature](https://simple-download-monitor.com/enhanced-file-protection-securing-your-downloads/).

 = Can I show the file download counts to my visitors? = Yes.